 Fishing and Cats

 Most cat islands were originally fishing communities.
 Fishermen valued cats for practical reasons: they kept mice and rats away from fish-drying operations.
 On islands where the fishing catch was the primary source of income, protecting it from rodents was serious business.
+Cats weren't pets — they were working animals with a critical economic function, tolerated and eventually revered because livelihoods depended on them.

 Over time, superstition grew around the cats.
 On Tashirojima, fishermen began to believe that cats could predict weather and fish movements.
 A cat shrine was built, and intentionally harming a cat became taboo.